abulhasanbbk/fact-checking/README.md

 Thus, the claim is supported.

+### Experiment-2: Asking to provide Evidence
+1. Does the following claim has evidence?
+"The purported letter, which allegedly contains a harsh rejection from Connery to Jobs, is a fabrication".
+Please say yes or no
+GPT4o: Yes
+2. Does the following claim has evidence?
+"The purported letter is a fabrication that originated from a satirical website called Scoopertino, known for publishing fictional stories about Apple."
+Please say yes or no
+GPT4o:Yes
+3. Does the following claim has evidence?
+"This fake letter first gained attention in 2011 and has resurfaced periodically, especially following Connery's death in 2020​ (Check Your Fact)​​ (PolitiFact)​​ (HT Tech)​.
+Please say yes or no
+GPT4o: Yes

 ## References
 <a id="1">[1]</a>Guo Z, Schlichtkrull MS, Vlachos A. A Survey on Automated Fact-Checking.
 Transactions of the Association for Computational Linguistics.
 2022 Feb 9;10:178-206.